Webinar

 Willem: All right, thank you for that, Michel!
 So as I was explaining to show you what the future is, obviously, we want to give a bit of an overview of what we see as a state of ad technology today.
 We will dive into it, but we also believe in interactivity and engagement.
 So no better way to check the state of ad technology today than by asking it to our audience.
 So we have a little poll here for you:

 How are you currently monetizing your streams?
 We've given some options.
 I hope most of the audience will know these terms, but if not, we will definitely dive into it further.
-But you obviously have client-side ad insertion, server-side ad insertion, server-guided ad insertion, subscription-based, maybe no monetization today, and maybe we're even missing out on certain monetization opportunities, so if you have others, please let us know in the questions sections.
+But you obviously have options like Client-Side Ad Insertion (CSAI), Server-Side Ad Insertion (SSAI), Server-Guided Ad Insertion (SGAI), subscription-based, no monetization today, and maybe we're even missing out on certain monetization opportunities, so if you have others, please let us know in the questions sections.
 Then we can also shed some light on it.

-Michel: Look at that enthusiasm in the responses.
-How quickly they pour in.
-Oh my God.
+Michel: Look at that enthusiasm in the responses, how quickly they pour in.

 Willem: So we're already having quite some votes in.
-So it's now I feel like sports commentator neck on neck race between client-side and server-side, literally.
-But interesting to see a bit as expected - it's a mix of client-side and server-side.
-Also subscription based, not many people yet doing server-guided ad insertion, which is a good thing for this session today because we will dive a bit into it later.
+So it's now I feel like sports commentator neck on neck race between Client-Side Ad Insertion (CSAI) and Server-Side Ad Insertion (SSAI), literally.
+But interesting to see a bit as expected - it's a mix of Client-Side Ad Insertion (CSAI) and Server-Side Ad Insertion (SSAI).
+Also subscription based, not many people yet doing Server-Guided Ad Insertion (SGAI), which is a good thing for this session today because we will dive a bit into it later.
 I haven't seen any questions yet, so no other options.
-So everybody has the full information.
-So very interesting, Michel, if you want to add something to that.
+Very interesting, Michel, if you want to add something to that.

 Michel: No, something not relevant, but I was thinking we have 30 votes.
 We have more people on the call.
 So we do have some people that are shy actually, or maybe they have some surprises in the questions later on.
 So let's see.
 Oh, look at that.
 We have a winner!

 Willem: Yes.
-Interesting to see still more people today doing client-side, although service-side has been the innovation for the last five years already, I think, and maybe there is even something new on the horizon.
+Interesting to see still more people today doing Client-Side Ad Insertion (CSAI), although Service-Side Ad Insertion (SSAI) has been the innovation for the last five years already, I think, and maybe there is even something new on the horizon.
 So let's dive into how we perceive the state of the ad technology today.

 Michel: Yes, let me take this one.
 So interesting table, a lot of text on the slides, but let me quickly go through it.
-I think you see it in the responses and there are two technologies which are out there today, which are very well known - client-side versus service-side.
-So let me maybe also explain both of them, although I see from most people voted.
-So probably everybody knows the terminologies.
+I think you see it in the responses and there are two technologies which are out there today, which are very well known -Client-Side Ad Insertion (CSAI) versus Server-Side Ad Insertion (SSAI).
+So let me explain both of them, although I see from most people voted, so probably everybody knows the terminologies.

-So if we summarize it: client-side - the experience is controlled by the client application.
+So if we summarize it: Client-Side Ad Insertion (CSAI) - the experience is controlled by the client application.
 Not a lot of infrastructure needed, so that's a good thing.
-Allows for personalization and what we see with a lot of our customers and what you always see coming back and I wonder if that's the same for people in the polls - pre-rolls and vaults, that's typically the use case for client-side.
+Allows for personalization and what we see with a lot of our customers and what you always see coming back and I wonder if that's the same for people in the polls - pre-rolls and VOD, that's typically the use case for Client-Side Ad Insertion (CSAI).

 So I think I mentioned the most of it, but like the scale, it's challenging.
 I think Willem, you recently went to a few events and I think that was a buzz topic there, right?
 Scaling.

-Willem: Yeah, how to scale server-side ad insertion for big live events.
+Willem: Yeah, how to scale Server-Side Ad Insertion (SSAI) for big live events.
 It seems to still be a big topic at streaming conferences.

 Michel: Yes, absolutely!
 And of course, scaling leads to costs.
 For me also, with my engineering background, I saw that with one of our larger customers, it also reduces the agility in adopting new features because you have that central component which handles all the load.
 If something goes wrong, everybody is impacted.
 And then the typical operations guy in a high profile streaming company will say - no, you don't touch that because my season is there, my event is upcoming.
-So that leads to a slower pace of adopting new features, not those cool A-B tests, gradual rollouts, controlled upgrades of the application, for example, with new features, that becomes much harder.
-Targeting personalization becomes harder.
+So that leads to a slower pace of adopting new features - not those cool A/B tests, gradual rollouts, controlled upgrades of the application with new features, that becomes much harder, targeting personalization becomes harder.
 It's quite wasteful towards ad inventory, let me explain that: server-side will need to prepare the break.
 We'll need to get ads for the break.
 If you're, for example, doing a DVR window, you do need to fill those breaks.
-But you don't know if your viewer actually is gonna watch those breaks.
+But you don't know if your viewer actually is going to watch those breaks.
 But it goes beyond that - you don't know if your viewer is actually still watching while you're already preparing for the next break.
 You maybe don't know what the length of the break is going to be, so you're getting more ad inventory.
 And all of that costs money.
 You're taking out expensive ads that are not available for anybody else or for a next session, but also every ad decisioning will cost you money.
 So it's quite wasteful.

 And then the last thing, and I think we'll show that a bit later, is if you really want to go to new experiences, that becomes challenging.
 And again, I use the word complex a lot.
 I'll try to find another word.
 But it's not really as simple if you want to do the new experiences where you keep the viewers more engaged to your content.